-- (i) to an increase or decrease in power system frequency; and/or - (ii) to an active power setpoint change sent by AEMO. - (d) (Stabilising load) Provide stabilisingor facilitate load pick-up either by consuming active power or by increasing the available quantity of load to be picked up, sufficient to support a Black Start Service or the energisation of other large generating systems on the Minimum Restart Path, where: - (i) there is insufficient net load onalong the Minimum Restart Path is, or may under certain conditions be, insufficient to meet minimum loading requirements for stable operation of the relevant generation; and - (ii) the facility would not otherwise be expected to consume active power in those conditions operate in a manner that increases the quantity of load pick-up when permitted to do so during a system restoration process. - (e) (Fault current capability) Assist in provision sufficient fault current for correct operation of protection systems for the Minimum Restart Path.
+- (i) to an increase or decrease in power system frequency; and/or - (ii) to an active power setpoint change sent by AEMO. - (d) (Stabilising load) Provide stabilising load by consuming active power sufficient to support a Black Start Service or the energisation of other large generating systems on the Minimum Restart Path, where: - (i) there is insufficient net load on the Minimum Restart Path to meet minimum loading requirements for stable operation of the relevant generation; and - (ii) the facility would not otherwise be expected to consume active power in those conditions. - (e) (Fault current capability) Assist in provision sufficient fault current for correct operation of protection systems for the Minimum Restart Path.